How to Design an AC to DC Converter Circuit in Altium Designer

 Create Schematics With Real Components for Your AC to DC Converter Circuit

 Make sure to use the best schematic design tools with integrated component libraries and connections to the PCB supply chain to design your AC to DC converter circuit.
-The schematic editor in Altium Designer includes a powerful SPICE simulation engine that is easy to use and takes electrical data directly front our component models.
+The schematic editor in Altium Designer includes a powerful SPICE simulation engine that is easy to use and takes electrical data directly from your component models.
 With access to everything in a single program, you can design a high-quality power converter and verify the design quickly and easily.

-- Altium Designer includes the SPICE simulation features you need to verify your AC to DC converter design and ensure high efficiency power conversion.
+- Altium Designer includes the SPICE simulation features you need to verify your AC to DC converter design and ensure high-efficiency power conversion.

 - When you need to design more complex power conversion circuits, use the best hierarchical schematic editor to help you stay organized.